Austin a Tech Mentor

 Austin Housing Authority Digital Inclusion Program Selected by HUD to Mentor Other Cities Across the U.S.

 U.S. Department of Housing and Urban Development (HUD) Principal Deputy Assistant Secretary Lourdes Castro Ramirez today highlighted the HACA and the City of Austin’s designation as a peer mentor to 28 communities participating in the ConnectHome initiative to extend affordable broadband access to families living in HUD-assisted housing.
 ConnectHome was recently unveiled by HUD Secretary Julián Castro and the Obama Administration.
 Work locally will be led by Austin Pathways.
-“It is so important that every child be given the same opportunities to build a brighter future and achieve their dreams,” Castro Ramirez said.
-“That’s … Read More
+“It is so important … Read More

 U.S. Program Will Connect Public Housing Residents to Web